 - Operation and environmental management of the Centre which operates under two Environmental Protection Licences.
 EPL 6057 (Landfill) and EPL 13127 (Resource Recovery) - The Centre operates primarily as a transfer station, with waste and materials brought into the centre, sorted and transferred to various locations for processing or landfilling.
 All residual waste is taken to the Ti-Tree Bioenergy Facility at Willowbank (SE QLD) whereby renewable energy is generated from the methane produced within the landfill cell.
-This everages 20,000 tennes per year. - 30 produced within the landfill cell.
 This averages 20,000 tonnes per year.